quynhneo/NYU-HPC/singularity.md

 # Instruction for using Singularity on HPC
-This guide specially applicable for the Greene HPC Cluster of New York University, but should be generally applicable for HPC clusters.
+This guide is especially applicable for the Greene HPC Cluster of New York University, but should be generally applicable for HPC clusters.
-For general HPC users, the prerequisites are:
+The prerequisites are:
 - Having access to a cluster
 - The cluster uses Singularity container
 - Having singularity images and overlay files prebuilt